 How did you find your internship?

-Describe the work you have done in your internship.
+Describe the work you have done as an intern.

-What has been the most rewarding aspect of your Connecting Experience?
+What has been the most rewarding aspect of your Connecting Experience so far?

 In what ways has this Connecting Experience shaped your plans for the future?

 This Connecting Experience showed me how valuable centering the experience of those you research is.
 We cannot try to speak for people or on behalf of communities; rather, we need to let them speak their truth.
 This is the only way we can shift research from, and academia away from, elitist, white supremacist, colonialist norms, which is what I plan to do with my own future research.